God called a man named Nehemiah to a job:

 Will they revive the stones out of the heaps of rubbish?
 (Can they redeem the rubbish?)

-Nehemiah records the process they went through to overcome the mocking,
+The fourth chapter of Nehemiah tells the process they went through

 And the courage with which they worked.

 I got a picture of workmen crawling over the rubble,